 +1:WASH is supported by a unique collaboration of WASH organizations, funders, practitioners, and social entrepreneurs working together to “ensure availability and sustainable management of water and sanitation for all” (SDG 6).

-The +1 WASH Fund consists of sequential rounds, each 12 weeks long, in which we activate networks of social entrepreneurs and innovators who nominate their peers for funding.
+The +1 Funds consist of sequential rounds, each 12 weeks long, in which we activate networks of social entrepreneurs, field experts, and innovators who nominate their peers for awards.

-- In each round, social entrepreneurs and innovators complete a simple form to nominate up to 3 organizations — nominees — who they think are doing impactful, essential work around WASH.
+- In each round, nominators complete a simple form to nominate up to 3 organizations — nominees — who they think are doing impactful, essential work around Food Security.

 - Nominees are reviewed and vetted rapidly by a council of global advisors according to specific criteria + eligibility.

-- Those who receive funding “pay it forward” by sharing a nomination in future rounds.
+- Those who receive awards “pay it forward” by sharing nominations of their peers in future rounds.